“Make happy noises, little toy.”

 Celia: He killed his cousin.
 The words are like a hammer blow to her already fragile psyche.
 He killed his cousin.
 Dead.
 A man is dead because of Em.
 And when things got tough, he was the one she ran to.
 Twice.
 Is he laughing at her?
 Stupid, stupid Celia running right into the arms of a murderer.

-She waits for him to walk away before she pulls the clothing on.
+She waits for him to walk away before she pulls the sweatshirt and pants on.
 Nothing she would normally wear, and they swallow up her small frame, but the clothes don’t belong to a dead man.
 Just a killer.
 She thinks that might be better, maybe.

 It’s Em, she tells herself.
 She plays his words over in her mind, things he’s said, the way he clearly hates himself.
 Guilt.
 Remorse.
 Shame.
 He had to do it, to fix whatever else he’d done.